murning/facing-the-music/README.md

 I wrote a class that creates an artificial room and binaural microphone configuration.
-A mono audio recording from the Google Speech Commands dataset is then placed in the room in a specified position.
+A mono audio recording from the Google Speech Commands dataset is then "placed" in the room in a specified position.
 A stereo waveform is then generated with the spatial information of the room and the direction of arrival of the source imparted on the original mono recording.
 Thus with the stereo file, the direction of arrival of the sound can be easily perceived.
 An audio demo of this is included in the [explanatory notebook](./src/notebooks/).